.bak | ||

 folder can be versioned using normal commands, replacing git

-with your newly created config
+with your newly created dot

 alias, such as: